Using the London Underground: Everything You Need to Know

 Be like a local Londoner and stand to the right.
 Photo credit: Tom Parsons

-When exiting or entering the station, you don’t need to wait for the turnstile barriers to close before you can tap your card and pass through.
+Don´t block the turnstiles.
+When exiting or entering the station, you don’t need to wait for the turnstile barriers to close after the previous passenger before you can tap your card and pass through.
 When the person in front of you has tapped their card and passed through, you can tap also and the barrier doors will remain open.

 Don’t talk.
-Seriously.
 Londoners avoid chit-chat while on the train.
 It’s eerily silent but that is the status quo.
 And don’t even think about randomly talking to strangers.
 That’s borderline taboo in British society.
+Joking aside, obviously you can talk to your partner, family or group, but it´s definitely a sign to the locals that you´re not from round here!

 People using the Tube on a crowded train car.